 Begin by folding the pieces of paper towels in half and placing them in the mason jar.
 Next, in a separate container, add the water, oil of your choice, essential oils, and witch hazel.
 Using a whisk or fork, combine ingredients.

 Right away, pour the mixture over the paper towels.
 Secure with lid and shake until all paper towels are soaked with the liquid.
 Store in a cool, dry place.

 Be sure to use a tight-fitting lid, and always keep the jar closed when you’re not using it.
 This will help prevent the wipes from drying out as well and avoid contamination.

 Exfoliating is an excellent way to take care of your skin.
 It sloughs away dead skin cells, improves blood circulation, and improves the overall appearance of your skin.

 Brown sugar and coconut oil are great for the skin separately, but when combined, they’re a powerhouse.
 This homemade scrub is suitable for all skin types.

 - 2 cups brown sugar

 - a jar to mix and store

-Combine the brown sugar, coconut oil, and essential oils (if using) in a jar using a spoon or stir stick.
+Combine the brown sugar and coconut oil in a jar using a spoon or stir stick.
 Apply to the skin in circular motions using your hands, exfoliating gloves, brush, or sponge.